The Americans trying to stop Ireland from voting Yes to abortion

 The members of Let Them Live are not the only Americans supporting the anti-abortion movement here.

 One branch of the national pro-repeal group Together for Yes told CNN its members have heard American accents on their doorsteps.
-LoveBoth, a prominent "No" campaign group, brought over the American activist and "abortion survivor" Claire Culwell to speak at its rallies across the country in April.
+LoveBoth, a prominent "No" campaign group, brought over Claire Culwell, an American activist who calls herself an "abortion survivor" to speak at its rallies across the country in April.

 That's a sore subject for the members of Let Them Live, who had been hoping to work in a more official capacity with the No campaign.